kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I realize I'm one of hundreds, maybe thousands of targets.
 - Women and girls lured into relationships that don't exist with the intention of blackmail and exploitation, or silencing.
+- I'm seeing pictures of women that could be decades old.
+- I can't believe it could be just one man doing all this.

 ## The trumpet teacher pics

 - He sends interactions with accounts that have pictures that could be the trumpet teacher and his family from a long while back.

 ![family](../../content/images/fake-accounts/family/Vigas%20brothers%20and%20sisters.png)

+- He talks about the above picture being the "lonely years" and there may be references to him being in the navy or armed services of some variety.
+- The following pic is apparently his dad, an extremely violent man who bullied his children appallingly, I'm told.
+I'm really sad for him when I hear all this.

 ![family](../../content/images/fake-accounts/family/Vigas%20dad.png)

+- I believe the pic below is the trumpet teacher's son, but of course I'm not at all sure about any of this and it could be an extremely elaborate con.

 ![family](../../content/images/fake-accounts/family/son.JPG)

-- At least that's what I'm supposed to think, I'm not entirely sure if these are genuine pics or not.
+- I'm not entirely sure if these are genuine pics or not.
 - However, I am delighted to receive them and I feel again a strong personal connection with whoever it is I'm communicating with.
 - These pics, coupled with the pics of the two boys make me feel like I have a collection of personal pics sent by the trumpet teacher.
 - I also have the strange sensation the brother (possible twin) is called Andre.